Plant Identifier App vs Field Guide: Which Is Better?

 Plant Identifier App Limitations

-• Mushroom safety: do not use a plant identifier or field guide shortcut to decide whether a mushroom is edible.
+• Do not use a plant identifier app or a field guide shortcut to decide whether a mushroom or unknown plant is edible or safe to handle.

 • A field guide can also fail if you skip range, season, habitat, or the key features required for that plant group.